-In advanced Mechanism Design, we often face the challenge of moving a rigid body from one specific position to another.
+In advanced Mechanism Design, engineers often face the challenge of moving a rigid body from one specific position to another.
 This process is known as Motion Generation Synthesis.

-While sophisticated solver software exists, you can perform this synthesis geometrically using the Constraint-Based Sketcher found in any modern CAD package like Unigraphics NX (Siemens NX), SolidWorks, or CATIA.
+While sophisticated solver software exists, you can perform this synthesis geometrically using the Constraint-Based Sketcher found in any modern CAD package like Siemens NX, SolidWorks, or CATIA.

 The Goal: Moving a Line in a Plane

-Assume we need to design a 4-bar linkage that moves a coupler link from position AB to position A'B'.
+Assume we need to design a 4-bar linkage that moves a coupler link from position AB (Start) to position A'B' (Target).

 Step-by-Step Geometric Synthesis

 Draw a construction line connecting point A to A'.
-Create a Perpendicular Bisector of line AA'.
+Then, create a Perpendicular Bisector of line AA'.

 Theory: Any point located on this bisector is equidistant from A and A', meaning it can serve as a fixed pivot point.